carmendrl/HelpMe/EMAILING.md

 Note that the `heroku config` commands above will be helpful to determine the right username and password for a local development machine if multiple apps utilizing Sendgrid through Rails are being installed on the same machine.

+Instead of setting these in `~/.bash_profile`, you can also kill the Rails server, and execute the `export` commands from the terminal window before starting Rail.

 ###  Configuration for ActiveMailer

-In `config/environments.rb`, add the following lines
+In `config/environment.rb`, add the following lines
 ```
 ActionMailer::Base.smtp_settings = {
   :user_name => ENV['SENDGRID_USERNAME'],